The Chronicles of Amber: World

-The Trumps

-In the Amber universe, the word "trump" is used as both a noun and a verb.
+The word "Trump" is used as both a noun and a verb.
 As a noun, it properly refers to a specialized type of hand-drawn tarot card depicting a person or a place.
 As a verb, it refers to using such a card for teleportation.

-The original tarot decks used by Amberites had some or all of their Major Arcana cards replaced (or possibly augmented) with images of the royal family, and of at least one location, Castle Amber.
-These original decks were created by Dworkin, and a deck was given to each family member after they first walked the Pattern.
-Physically, these cards are cool to the touch.
-The decks may be used like normal tarots for divination, as Corwin does shortly after meeting one of his brothers.
+The original tarot decks used by Amberites had some or all of their Major Arcana cards augmented with images of the royal family, and of at least one location, Castle Amber.
+A deck was given to each family member after they first walked the Pattern.
 The Trumps have the magical attribute of facilitating a psychic link to the person or place depicted on the card, enabling instant communication, travel, and even attack.
 If the card depicts a location, the user is able to teleport to that location.
 If the card depicts a person, the user concentrates on the image and attempts to reach out to the person to initiate contact.
 The recipient of a Trump contact does not need to have a card in their possession.
 An attempted contact may be blocked or declined by the receiving party, by an act of concentration.
-A variety of other circumstances can also impede or prevent Trump contact from being made, including distance and time-flow differences across Shadows, as well as unconsciousness, amnesia, and magical characteristics of a particular location.

-If contact through a Trump is successful, both parties are able to talk to each other, and even see some of each other's surroundings.
-Either party may end a Trump communication, either by passing their hand over the card, or by an effort of will.
-During the contact, each person has the option of reaching through the link to make physical contact, generally for the purpose of pulling the other person voluntarily to their own physical location.
-This is sometimes called "trumping" a person to the other location.
-In some cases, one can also travel via Trump to the other person's location without the other's consent or assistance, as long as the contact remains open (e.g., Dalt's attempt in Blood of Amber to come through a Trump held by Merlin, which failed only after Merlin summoned the Logrus to sever the contact).
-A Trump contact also creates a potential opening for an attack by either party on the other, either with a weapon, or by using the link in an attempt to dominate the other by sheer force of ego and will.
-This can result in immobilization or worse for the victim of the attack.
+A Spikard is a type of magical object with hyperdimensional "lines of power" which connect it to sorcerous power caches in various universes.
+In the Amber novels and short stories, two shapes of Spikards are explicitly cited: rings and swords.
+Benedict's metal arm is never explicitly listed as a Spikard, but it does share with Corwin's Spikard sword Grayswandir the rare magical ability to bypass an existential barrier of intangibility.